Umayyad Caliphate: Diwan al-Kharaj

-The Central Board of Revenue administered the entire finances of the empire.
-It also imposed and collected taxes and disbursed revenue.
+The Central Board of Revenue administered the entire finances of the central government.
+It also imposed and collected taxes from the empire and disbursed the revenue of the state.

 Diwan al-Rasa'il

 A regular Board of Correspondence was established under the Umayyads.
 It issued state missives and circulars to the Central and Provincial Officers.
 It coordinated the work of all Boards and dealt with all correspondence as the chief secretariat.

 Diwan al-Khatam

 In order to reduce forgery, Diwan al-Khatam (Bureau of Registry), a kind of state chancellery, was instituted by Mu'awiyah.
-It used to make and preserve a copy of each official document before sealing and despatching the original to its destination.
+It used to make and preserve a copy of each official document before sealing and dispatching the original to its destination.
 Thus in the course of time a state archive developed in Damascus by the Umayyads under Abd al-Malik.
-This department survived till the middle of the Abbasid period.
+Under the Umayyads, lead seals bearing Arabic text became an important tool in the construction of a distinct Arab and Muslim political entity and which were critical to the proliferation of the state's Islamic orientation.

 Diwan al-Barid

-Mu'awiyah introduced the postal service, Abd al-Malik extended it throughout his empire, and Walid made full use of it.
-Umar bin Abdul-Aziz developed it further by building caravanserais at stages along the Khurasan highway.
+Mu'awiya introduced the postal service, Abd al-Malik extended it throughout his empire, and Walid made full use of it.
+Umar ibn Abd al-Aziz developed it further by building caravanserais at stages along the Khurasan highway.
 Relays of horses were used for the conveyance of dispatches between the caliph and his agents and officials posted in the provinces.
 The main highways were divided into stages of 12 mi each and each stage had horses, donkeys, or camels ready to carry the post.
-Primarily the service met the needs of Government officials, but travellers and their important dispatches were also benefited by the system.
+Primarily the service met the needs of government officials, but travelers and their important dispatches were also benefited by the system.
 The postal carriages were also used for the swift transport of troops.
 They were able to carry fifty to a hundred men at a time.
-Under Governor Yusuf bin Umar, the postal department of Iraq costs 4,000,000 dirhams a year.
+Under governor Yusuf ibn Umar al-Thaqafi, the postal department of Iraq cost 4,000,000 dirhams a year.